Bellaire, Texas: History of schools

 Bellaire's first school opened in 1909; the school moved to a new site in 1914 and an addition opened in 1927; when the addition opened the school was renamed "Condit."
-Horn opened in 1949, Pershing opened in 1927, and Bellaire High School opened in 1955.
+Horn opened in 1949, and Bellaire High School opened in 1955.
 Condit received a new wing with 12 classrooms in the 1950s.
 Pin Oak opened in 2002.
-Pershing's current campus opened in January 2007.
 The current Horn and Lovett buildings were scheduled to open in August 2011.
 The rebuilds of Horn, Lovett, and Herod Elementary of Houston together had a cost of $49 million and were a part of a $1 billion bond program approved by HISD voters in 2007.

-Maud W. Gordon Elementary School in Bellaire does not have a zoning boundary; before 2012 it drew excess students from apartments west of Bellaire, in Houston, to relieve other schools in Houston west of Bellaire such as Benavidez, Cunningham, Elrod, and Milne.
+Maud W. Gordon Elementary School in Bellaire did not have a zoning boundary; before 2012 it drew excess students from apartments west of Bellaire, in Houston, to relieve other schools in Houston west of Bellaire such as Benavidez, Cunningham, Elrod, and Milne.
 From its opening to 1953 to 1983 Gordon served as a neighborhood school.
 After its closure Gordon temporarily housed the Post Oak School and later served as administrative offices.
 It re-opened as a relief school in 1988 for Elrod and Cunningham schools.
 It was scheduled to re-open in September of that year.
+At the time, 80% of the students had lunches that were no cost or reduced in price, and 96% were from ethnic minorities.
 In 2012 HISD opened the Mandarin Chinese Language Immersion Magnet School Chinese language-immersion magnet school, in the former Gordon Elementary building.
 It is HISD's first Chinese immersion school.
 The school was scheduled to move to the St. George Place area of Houston; it was scheduled to open in August 2016.
 In 2017 HISD announced plans to demolish the Gordon/former MIMS campus so Bellaire High School's baseball practice field could be relocated there, allowing HISD to easily rebuild the high school main campus.